 Once there, you will need to find accommodation.
 Some choose to stay at the hotel or at the residence while waiting to find an apartment.
 However, we advise you to call a real estate agency before your arrival.
 Thus, you will not have a housing problem once there.
 For this, you will obviously need some basic Spanish, so complete beginners with no knowledge at all will need to enlist the help of a Spanish speaker.

 Located in Central America, the country has a majority Spanish population that will allow you to improve in the language.

 In addition to sublime landscapes and pleasant weather, Costa Rica is a warm country.
-The inhabitants are all open to discussion and it is very easy to approach a variety of subjects.
+The inhabitants are all open to discussion, and it is very easy to approach a variety of subjects.

-Costa Rica: a beautiful natural ecosystem!
+Costa Rica: a beautiful and natural ecosystem!

 That being said, to go to this country easily, we advise you to start volunteering on behalf of a humanitarian organization.
 Thus, you can easily return to Costa Rica.
 In addition, you will be in direct contact with the local population.
 Not to mention feeling useful.
 If you learn the language in this way, you will develop your linguistic skills, as well as your personal ones.

 In our opinion, it’s the best (and easiest) thing to go to learn Spanish on a Costa Rican vacation.
 To learn Spanish fast, you need to spend more time outside of the classroom environment of language lessons, and more time talking to the locals.
 You can do this perfectly whilst on holiday in Costa Rica.